Bainbridge Island Rowing, in conjunction with USRowing and clubs across the country, is launching a new SafeSport program.

 In response to reports of sexual misconduct within the US Olympic and Paralympic Movement, the US Congress passed legislation in 2017 to establish the US Center for SafeSport, which promulgates safe sport policies and training programs for all sports included in the Olympics and Paralympics.
 Rowing is obviously one such sport and US Rowing has initiated its own SafeSport Program as of January 2022, which includes a requirement that each local rowing organization also establish a SafeSport program.

-All BIR Coaches, staff, athletes and volunteers are required to complete SafeSport training.
+We ensure that all BIR coaches, staff, athletes, parents and volunteers are aware of SafeSport through required or recommended training.
 The level of training is dependent on the individual’s age and role within our programs.

 Together, we can ensure that BIR is a SAFE AND HEALTHY environment for our athletes.
 Read on to learn more.